ibexa/documentation-user/docs/content_management/configure_ct_field_settings.md

 3\.
 If your application requires a more granular organization of fields within a content type, click **+ Add** to add more sections.

 When you add a **Metadata** section, it's later presented as an additional tab in [content item](content_items.md) editing screen.
-You can use it for example for tags or product categories.
+You can use it, for example, for tags or product categories.
 When you add other sections, they're later presented as anchors in content item editing screen.
 All sections are later presented as headers on the content item details screen, the **View** tab.